YoshinoTaro/BmpImage_ArduinoLib/README.md

 # BmpImage_ArduinoLib
- Simple Bitmap Library for Arduino
+ Simple Bitmap Library for Arduino.
+ This library may be used for Arduino based boards, but please note that the sample codes are written for Spresense, and I have not checked the library with other Arduino-based board.

 ## Support Format:
    - RGB888 color: 24bit full color